by Dr. Rudy Cerullo II, ThD, PhD

 “I will run the way of Your commandments, for You will give me a willing heart.”
 Ps.
 119:32

-Lynn Cerullo and her husband, Dr. Rudy Cerullo are Directors for the Center for Biblical Healing in Colorado Springs.
+Lynn Cerullo and her husband, Dr. Rudy Cerullo are Directors of Healing Streams Christian Ministries in Colorado Springs.

-They have 3 deeply loved adult children, and 6 delightful grandchildren.
+They have 3 deeply-loved adult children, and 8 delightful grandchildren.